Argument from nonbelief

-An argument from nonbelief is a philosophical argument for the nonexistence of God that asserts an inconsistency between God's existence and a world that fails to recognize such an entity.
-It is similar to the classic argument from evil in affirming an inconsistency between the world that exists and the world that would exist if God had certain desires combined with the power to see them through.
+The argument from nonbelief is a philosophical argument for the nonexistence of God that asserts an inconsistency between God's existence and a world that fails to recognize such an entity.
+It is similar to the classic argument from evil in arguing that there is an inconsistency between the world that exists and God's existence.
+The argument is key in philosophical discussions about divine hiddenness.

-There are two key varieties of the argument.
+There are three key varieties of the argument.
 The argument from reasonable nonbelief (or the argument from divine hiddenness) was first elaborated in J. L. Schellenberg's 1993 book Divine Hiddenness and Human Reason.
-This argument says that if God existed (and was perfectly good and loving) every reasonable person would have been brought to believe in God; however, there are reasonable nonbelievers; therefore, this God does not exist.
+According to this argument, if God existed (and was perfectly good and loving) every reasonable person would have been brought to believe in God, but since there are reasonable nonbelievers, it follows that God does not exist.

 Theodore Drange subsequently developed the argument from nonbelief, based on the mere existence of nonbelief in God.
 Drange considers the distinction between reasonable (by which Schellenberg means inculpable) and unreasonable (culpable) nonbelief to be irrelevant and confusing.
 Nevertheless, the overwhelming majority of academic discussion is concerned with Schellenberg's formulation.